-Click on the drop down menus below to get more in depth information on how the Georgia legislative process works.
+Explore the drop-down menus below to get more in-depth information on how the Georgia legislative process works.

 A legislator sees an issue that they want to address.
 They can make this change by creating a new law or making changes to an already existing law.

 Legislator — a person who makes laws; an elected member of the Georgia General Assembly.
 Also: politician; representative; lawmaker.

 The legislator decides to address the issue by introducing a bill to the Legislature.

 Bill — a draft of a proposed legislation that will become law if passed by the Legislature and Governor.